13 Best Social Media Management Tools [Features + Pricing]

 7. Sendible (Integrated social media campaign management)

-Agencies and growing teams dealing with large content volumes and building structured workflows.
+Best for: Agencies and growing teams dealing with large content volumes and building structured workflows.

 Sendible offers a full-featured social media management software with automatic publishing, a priority inbox, analytics, campaign management, and an image editor.
 It helps you navigate large content volumes, saves drafts, automates publishing, and manages content library access permissions to prevent mishaps.